 - Set aside time to periodically check in with your remote students to be sure they are following along and do not have unanswered questions. - It is likely that the microphone relaying your voice to the videoconference feed will not pick up the voices of in-room students.
 Be sure to repeat questions asked by in-room students so that remote students can follow along.
-Relay the questions asked by your remote students to your in-room students, too. - Your F2F students can even help with this ask one or more students attending F2F to join the videoconference session (muted) from their own device to help monitor group Chat.
-F2F students can raise their hands for remote students, preventing you from needing to monitor chat while facilitating a class session. - You may even decide to encourage student-to-student interaction on group Chat.
-If you do, you can set the chat log to save to your computer automatically for review after class. - Plan two to three activities per teaching hour to explicitly include your remote students - these can be as simple as posing a question with prompts for how remote students can respond to you and/or their peers, or as complex as a breakout room think-pair-share. - Zoom polls can be used as a replacement for classroom response systems (students do not have to pay extra for this feature!).
-You should build your Polls in advance of the class session.
-If you want to be able to download Poll results, you will need to turn on registration in Zoom.
-Results are available for a month in your Zoom account. - You may even encourage your F2F students to bring a device and headphones/earbuds to class on occasion, too this would allow you to use videoconference tools to mix remote and F2F students for group activities.
-If you do this, however, you will need to be sure you have a system for all participants except one to mute their devices.
-Having more than one computer unmuted in the F2F classroom at once can result in unpleasant audio feedback.
-Headphones/earbuds can mitigate this issue slightly - but, you will need to give F2F students clear instructions on when to use and put away their headphones.
+Relay the questions asked by your remote students to your in-room students, too. - Your F2F students can even help with this ask one or more students attending F2F to join the Zoom session (muted) from their own device to help monitor Zoom Chat.
+F2F students can raise their hands for remote students, preventing you from needing to monitor chat while facilitating a class session. - You may even decide to encourage student-to-student interaction on Zoom Chat.
+If you do, you can set the Zoom chat log to save to your computer automatically for review after class. - Plan two to three activities per teaching hour to explicitly include your remote students - these can be as simple as posing a question with prompts for how remote students can respond to you and/or their peers, or as complex as a Zoom Breakout Room think-pair-share.
+You might even engage students in a little (healthy) competition between remote and F2F students.